- Medical School - Texas A & M University College of Medicine (2002-2006)

 While she has a clinical and research interest in juvenile dermatomyositis, she evaluates and treats all pediatric rheumatology conditions including vasculitis, scleroderma, systemic lupus erythematosus, juvenile arthritis and recurrent fever syndromes.

-Dr. Fuller was included in D Magazine's Best Doctors list for 2018, an honor she has received each year since 2014.
+Dr. Fuller was included in D Magazine's Best Pediatric Specialists list in 2020.
 She is a Pediatric Rheumatologist in the Department of Pediatrics at UT Southwestern Medical Center and practices at Texas Scottish Rite Hospital for Children and Children’s Health Dallas and Plano.

 - Texas Medical Association (2002-2006)

 - Alpha Omega Alpha (2005)

 - Childhood Arthritis and Rheumatology Research Alliance (2010)

 - Texas Super Doctor 2017, Texas Monthly Magazine

 - Texas Rising Stars 2016, Texas Monthly Magazine

 - Best Doctors in Dallas 2016-2017, D Magazine